Aerocapture

-Brief History of Aerocapture
+History

 Histogram showing the number of publications addressing aerocapture since the 1960s, classified by target planet.

 Aerocapture has been studied for planetary missions since the early 1960s.
 London's pioneering article on using aerodynamic maneuvering to change the plane of a satellite in Earth orbit, instead of using a propulsive maneuver is considered a precursor for the concept of aerocapture.
 The aerocapture concept was then referred to as aerodynamic braking or "aerobraking", and was investigated as a potential orbit insertion method for Mars and Venus missions by Repic et al. In modern terminology, aerobraking refers to a different "aeroassist" maneuver and is not to be confused with aerocapture.
 Cruz's 1979 article was the first to use the word aerocapture, and was followed by a series of studies focusing on its applications to Mars Sample Return (SR).